sarveshwaran1678/CRUD-Android-Application/README.md

  I got an opportunity for an internship through reference.

- I was given two days time to create an CRUD App from Scratch.
+ I was given two days time to create an CRUD App from Scratch to be selected for the internship.